 Northern Gases carried on with internal expansions and growth of product lines and employees over the years.
 To this day, Northern Gases has extended their service area throughout Northern Indiana, Michigan and Illinois with delivery trucks on the road daily.
 Northern Gases has access to national suppliers and services several industries from large organizations with bulk gases to equipment and supplies for the local welder.
 They still manufacture acetylene as well as fill cylinders for argon, nitrogen, oxygen, carbon dioxide, mixed gases, propylene, and propane.

-Dick Trump, who started his family’s future on May 19, 1939, passed away in July 1991.
+Dick Trump, who started his family’s future on May 19, 1939, passed away in July of 1991.
 Northern Gases continues on with the success that was fostered through Dick’s dedication.
 The second and third generation of Trump’s, to this day, remain committed to the values of service and quality at Northern Gases with the support of their mother, Marie.